Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee

-Scenario (c) $(\bar\mu_0=0,\bar\sigma_0=0.5)$: Large covariance causes significant dispersion of the state trajectories.
-In this scenario, we observe occasional but noticeable constraint violations in several runs (e.g., trajectories briefly crossing the red dashed lines).
-This is expected because the distributionally robust guarantee is probabilistic and depends on the chosen ambiguity set radius $\varepsilon$.
-With larger covariance, the true distribution may occasionally fall outside the Wasserstein ball centered at the empirical distribution, leading to underestimated worst‑case violations.
-Nevertheless, the frequency and magnitude of violations remain moderate, and the controller still manages to steer the system back toward the desired region.

-Scenario (d) $(\bar\mu_0=0.5,\bar\sigma_0=0.5)$: Both mean and covariance are large, representing the most challenging situation.
-The trajectories exhibit both an overall shift and wide dispersion.
-Constraint violations become more frequent and pronounced compared to scenario (c), but the overall behavior remains stable and the system does not diverge.
-This confirms that the TSDR‑MPC controller remains effective even under severe distributional uncertainty where conventional robust methods would likely fail.
-Traditional robust tube‑based MPC methods, which typically assume bounded disturbances with known support, would either become infeasible or require extremely conservative tubes under such high variance; our approach offers a practical trade‑off between robustness and performance.

-In all four cases, the closed‑loop trajectories converge to a neighborhood of the origin, corroborating the asymptotic performance bound established in Theorem \ref{theorem_asymptotic_performance_bound}.
-Moreover, the controller automatically adjusts its conservatism according to the prevailing uncertainty level and no manual retuning of constraint tightening parameters is required.
-These simulations vividly illustrate the adaptive constraint‑tightening property and the superior robustness of the proposed framework against uncertainties.
+In scenario (a) $(\bar\mu_0=0,\bar\sigma_0=0.1)$, trajectories closely follow the nominal path and stay well inside the constraints, showing that the controller does not over‑react to negligible uncertainty.
+In scenario (b) $(\bar\mu_0=0.5,\bar\sigma_0=0.1)$, despite a persistent bias, the adaptive tightening automatically adjusts the second‑stage dual variables to counteract the non‑zero mean.
+In scenario (c) $(\bar\mu_0=0,\bar\sigma_0=0.5)$, large covariance leads to occasional constraint violations.
+A larger penalty coefficient $h$ can effectively reduce the violation rate, yet at the cost of increased average stage cost.
+In scenario (d) $(\bar\mu_0=0.5,\bar\sigma_0=0.5)$, the most challenging case, the system still converges to a neighbourhood of the origin, confirming the theoretical asymptotic bound of Theorem 3, which grows as the upper bounds of the disturbance moments increase.

+Fig \ref{fig_out_of_sample} fixes the initial state at $[-4,~1.98]^T$ and varies $h$ in out‑of‑sample tests.
+200 different sampled disturbances are used; each yields a control sequence evaluated on 1000 outer samples, and the results are averaged.
+It shows that a properly chosen $h$ lowers the violation frequency at the expense of average performance.
 These simulation results collectively validate the theoretical claims that the TSDR‑MPC framework achieves adaptive constraint tightening, maintains recursive feasibility through the two‑stage structure, and provides closed‑loop stability with performance bounds despite distributional uncertainty.